ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Transform_Templates/docs/body_measurement_csv_template.md

       * Estimation (http://purl.obolibrary.org/obo/NCIT_C25498)
   * processLabel:  the human readable label for the process
   * protocolURI: a DOI URL reference to a https://protocols.io deposit.
+  * protocolLabel: a brief human readable description of the protocol (e.g. "wingspan arms technique")
   * value:  the value of the measurement
   * valueDatatype: select one of:  xsd:string, xsd:int, xsd:float  or if you know a more specific type, use that (be aware that xsd:integer may not be cross-platform compatible)
   * unitURI: select a Unit of Measure Ontology URI e.g. http://purl.obolibrary.org/obo/UO_0000015 (centimeter)